 An endoscopy is a test to look inside your body.
-Your doctor might take samples of any abnormal areas (biopsies) during the biopsy.
-You might have an endoscopy to help diagnose stomach cancer.
+Your doctor might take samples of any abnormal areas (biopsies) during the endoscopy.

 You might have a CT scan of your stomach, chest and the area between your hips (pelvis) to find out where the cancer is and whether it has spread.

 Laparoscopy is a small operation to look inside your tummy (abdomen).
-Doctors use it to find out if stomach cancer has spread.
+Doctors use it to find out if cancer of the food pipe (oesophagus) has spread.